Nestlings and fledglings: care of baby birds & more

 Breeding care of birds

-After young songbirds hatch from their eggs, they remain in the nest for another two to four weeks, depending on the species.
-During this time, they are provided with food by their parents.
+After young songbirds hatch from their eggs, they remain in the nest for another 2 to 4 weeks, depending on the species.
+During this time, their parents provide them with food.
 In this process, most baby birds are fed protein-rich insects and other animal-based foods, even though adult birds later become seed and grain eaters.
-In other bird groups, such as birds of prey, the nesting period can also last up to seven or eight weeks.
+In other bird groups, such as birds of prey, the nesting period can also last up to 7 or 8 weeks.

 As soon as the young birds leave the nest, they are considered fledged.
 Nevertheless, they are often provided with food by their parents for another two to four weeks.
 Fledglings are easily observed during their first outings in the garden.

-Even after leaving the nest, this little blue tit is fed by its parents [Photo: Lioneska/ Shutterstock.com]
+Even after leaving the nest, this young blue tit is cared for by its parents [Photo: Lioneska/ Shutterstock.com]

 Even after the small birds are on their own, they are still considered young birds.
 They do not enter adulthood until the juvenile moult in winter or the first spring.
 You can learn more exciting information about moulting and about the different feathers of birds in our dedicated article on the topic of bird feathers.